sem6-project/grasp-detector/test101/README.md

 # 2018 work

+This defines the roadmap of further work in this project.

 ## How this will work?
 * Detectron helps identify the object.
 * Another neural network identifies the rectangles.